- About Us

-Pain has a purpose.
+Chronic pain has a purpose.
 It is a message your body sends telling you that something is wrong, out of balance, and needs to change.
 Pain can protect us from doing further damage to our body, but we need to listen to those signals.
 Many people ignore their pain or treat it with painkillers and anti-inflammatories.
-Not only does this do nothing to resolve the origin of the pain, it can result in further injury, disease progression and complications from the medications.
+Not only does this do nothing to resolve the origin of the pain, but it can also result in further injury, disease progression, and complications from the medications.

 |Arthritis||Shingles||Digestive Discomfort||Scar Tissue|